-20. N. is a man from Nicaragua.
+17. N. is a man from Nicaragua.
 He speaks Spanish and lives in northcentral Indiana.
-His affirmative asylum application must be filed by February 8, 2024.
 (23-0161664)

 N. is a Nicaraguan university graduate and veterinarian.
 When students from his alma mater began protesting changes to the Nicaraguan retirement system, he joined them and served as a medic to students wounded by repressive tactics by Nicaraguan security forces.
 N. became a leader in a pro-democracy movement.
 Police officers and government officials repressed protests he attended, including firing live rounds at N. during a protest.
 Following a meeting with prodemocracy leaders, government officials followed N. in government trucks and ran him off the road, causing an accident in which N. was seriously injured.
 When government officials arrested and jailed a friend in the pro-democracy movement for his activism, N. feared he would also be arrested, so he fled to Costa Rica.
 When his tourist visa expired just a few months later, he returned to Nicaragua.
-Shortly after his return, government officials used an informant in the pro-democracy movement to gather N. and other pro-democracy leaders at a meeting.
+Shortly after his return, government officials used an informant in the prodemocracy movement to gather N. and other pro-democracy leaders at a meeting.
 N. and two others were arrested at the meeting.
 N. was jailed and spent more than three years as a political prisoner before he was stripped of his citizenship and exiled by the Nicaraguan government.
-Pro bono counsel must file N.'s asylum application by February 8, 2024, and all affidavits and supporting materials for N.'s case one week prior to N.'s asylum interview, which could occur as soon as four to six weeks after the application is filed.
+NIJC timely filed N.'s asylum application with USCIS.
+All affidavits and supporting materials for N.'s case will be due one week prior to N.'s asylum interview, which could be scheduled at any time.